DiogoFerreira7/Stable-Diffusion/README.md

 ## Common Problems & Fixes

-Making sure
+If you get any CUDA problems it is likely that your installation is not working, here is a useful tutorial I used
 - [Comprehensive StackOverflow Guide](https://stackoverflow.com/questions/60987997/why-torch-cuda-is-available-returns-false-even-after-installing-pytorch-with)

-If you are
-- To solve this either set

 ## Future Improvements & To Do List

 Karras scheduler paper - https://arxiv.org/abs/2206.00364

-Implementing the learned interpolation for beta
+Implementing the learned interpolation for beta as implemented by OpenAI

 Using attention inside the U-Net